ud-softworks/json_schema/README.md

 # How To Validate

-  To validate instances against a schema first create the schema, then call validate on it.
-This can be done with an url:
+  To validate instances against a schema first create the schema, then call validate on it with an json instance.
+This can be done with an
+  url:

 ### Example 1